 Dining Room and Breakfast Nook

-(no pic) I’ve had the little white antique dropleaf table in the breakfast nook since college but our first dining table was a four-chair light oak Walmart set from the husband’s apartment that was teeny.
-There also were two absolutely hideous worse-than-1996 contemporary pendant lights that got replaced a year or so ago.
+(no pic) I’ve had that little white antique dropleaf table in the breakfast nook since college but our first dining table was a four-chair light oak Walmart set from the husband’s apartment that was teeny.
+There also were two absolutely hideous worse-than-1996 contemporary pendant lights that got replaced.

 The bigger dining table was the first thing we bought for the house and it has held up great.
-I have had the capiz chandelier since I was a little kid, my great-aunt gave it to me and it has always been hung wherever I’ve lived.
-I love the sound they make when the windows are open :)
+I have had that capiz chandelier since I was a little kid – my great-aunt gave it to me and it has always been hung wherever I’ve lived.

 Accent wall: Valspar “Bell Tower Stone”